-During the residency stage students will take the required seminars, electives, colloquia, and other program elements which are scheduled on a two-year cycle.
+During the residency stages, students will take the required seminars, electives, reading seminars, and other program elements which are scheduled on a two-year cycle.
 Elective seminars can be taken at the discretion of the individual student, depending on the choice of academic major, plan of study and time considerations.